M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``5`` | After assigning tags | Helpdesk officer |

-The assigned HD member should refer to the designated **SOP for Ticket handling**
+Once you have assigned the appropriate tags then you will proceed with the designated **SOP for Ticket handling**
 - If the ticket receives a **positive evaluation**, proceed to [SOP...].
 - If the ticket receives a **negative evaluation**, proceed to [SOP...].